Strategic plan Implementation: How to connect your strategy to your operations

 - Structures and processes for regular communication around projects and initiatives related to the three strategic priorities and core operations are critical to keeping teams and individuals on track for key deliverables

 - These may include: team charters, project charters, project status meetings, slack channels, project management software

 - Structures and processes for regular communication for the day-to-day operational work are critical to keeping information flowing between departments, teams, and individuals to reduce silos and duplication of work

 - These may include: daily or weekly “stand-up” meetings, monthly all-hands meetings, town halls, or other communication initiatives

 - By communicating up, down, and across your organization, and implementing the necessary processes and structures to enable this, organizational-wide alignment and buy-in will be stronger, people will know who to connect with for what information or key decisions, and they will be equipped to make the essential decisions within their role and capabilities

 - Monitoring, Tracking, and Reporting

-- If an aligned system for tracking & monitoring is integrated, everyone will know who is responsible for what, by when if they have a shared dashboard for key information and updates on strategic initiatives and projects
+- If an aligned data management strategy for tracking & monitoring is integrated, everyone will know who is responsible for what, by when if they have a shared dashboard for key information and updates on strategic initiatives and projects

 - Determining a monitoring and reporting cadence (ex: monthly or quarterly) will help to reinforce accountability as team members will be responsible for gathering qualitative and quantitative data on strategic initiatives and key projects within a set time frame